 - Authors or their institutions retain copyright to their publications.
 According to the Berlin Declaration, all publications must be published under an open license, preferably CC-BY (Creative Commons Attribution).
 You can read more about Plan S-compliant licenses on our data licensing page.

-- The funders will develop robust criteria and requirements that high-quality open access journals, open access platforms and open access repositories must meet.
+- Funders will establish rigorous criteria and requirements that must be met by high-quality open access journals, open access platforms, and open access repositories.

-- In cases where such journals or platforms do not yet exist, the funders will coordinately create incentives for their establishment and support.
-Funders will also provide support for the necessary infrastructure for open access.
+- In situations where such journals or platforms are not yet available, the funders will collaboratively develop incentives to encourage their establishment and provide support.
+Additionally, funders will offer assistance in establishing the necessary infrastructure for open access.

-- Where applicable, open access fees will be covered by the funders or institutions, not researchers.
-All researchers should be able to publish their work in open access.
+- Where applicable, the costs associated with open access fees will be covered by the funders or institutions, relieving researchers of this financial burden.
+It is the aim to ensure that all researchers have the opportunity to publish their work in open access formats.

-- The funders encourage governments, universities, research organizations, libraries, academies and professional societies to align their strategies, policies and practices for transparency.
+- Funders encourage governments, universities, research organizations, libraries, academies and professional societies to align their strategies, policies and practices for transparency.

 - The principles listed above apply to all types of scientific publications.
 However, it is understood that open access for monographs and book chapters will require a dedicated, separate and longer process.

-- The funders do not support the "hybrid" publishing model.
+- Funders do not support the "hybrid" publishing model.
 However, this model can be partially financed during the transition period with a clearly defined timeline and only as part of transformative contracts.

-- The funders will monitor compliance with the rules and sanction non-compliant beneficiaries/grantees.
+- Funders will monitor compliance with the rules and sanction non-compliant beneficiaries/grantees.